mtmcphail/Group1_Final/README.md

 Our **target or (X)** will be the percentage of the population, ```pct_of_total```, within a quarter mile of the alcohol outlet.

 ## Dashboard Presentation
-The dashboard will be built using Tableau.
-Visualizations to tell this story will include graphs, heat maps and interactive predictions.
+The dashboard will be built using **Tableau**.
+Visualizations to tell this story will include graphs, heat maps, and prediction results.

-Be on the look out for our findings in the coming weeks!
+*Be on the look out for our findings in the coming weeks!*

 ## GitHub and Communication Protocol